thatmattlove/hyperglass-bird/README.md

 Would construct (by default) `ping -4 -c 5 -I 192.0.2.1 1.1.1.1`, execute the command, and return the output as a string.

-For BGP commands, BIRD's `birdc` and `birdc6` are used to get the output.
+For BGP commands in version 1.6, BIRD's `birdc` and `birdc6` are used to get the output.
 For example:

 ```json
 {